 Luis XIII in Salerno, Italy creates the world’s most expensive pizza which is composed of a dough that has been aged to perfection before the chef arrives at your home (yes, they will create this masterpiece in your kitchen), three types of caviar, bufala mozzarella cheese, fresh lobster from Norway, and to top it all off, grains of pink Australian sea-salt taken from the Murray River.

 - World War II helped bring pizza to the masses.

 Before World War II, pizza was most desired and enjoyed by Italian immigrants.
 During the occupation of Italy, the allied troops began eating the local food supplies provided.
 They enjoyed it so much that local baker’s struggled to keep up with the demands of the US soldiers, and when they came home, they brought their love for pizza back too.

-Puri Pangan Utama specializes in high-quality local and import produce delivered to your business or doorstep.
-Being Bali’s number one choice of food distributors, we supply frozen goods to fresh cut meats.
-To get high quality mozzarella for your pizza, click this link.
+These are all pizza facts that you should know: Puri Pangan Utama specializes in high-quality local and imported produce delivered to your business or doorstep.
+Being Bali’s number one choice of food distributors, we supply frozen goods to freshly cut meats.
+To get a high quality mozzarella for your pizza, click this link.